What Is Culturalism | Each and everything about culture

 What is a Culturalist Explanation?

-Overview: A culturalist explanation is an explanation of human behavior or social phenomena that places an emphasis on the role of culture in shaping and influencing these phenomena.
+Overview: A culturalist explanation is an explanation of human behavior or social phenomena that emphasizes the role of culture in shaping and influencing these phenomena.
 It views culture as a fundamental factor in shaping the beliefs, attitudes, and behaviors of individuals and groups.

 Key Features: Culturalist explanations have several key features: